Quality assurance vs. quality control

 On the other hand, quality control is the process of checking that products have met your quality goals.
 It takes place after QA and the manufacturing process.
 It looks backward rather than forwards.

-During QC, you'll be inspecting and auditing products on various metrics.
+For example, during quality control (QC), you'll be inspecting and auditing products on various metrics.
 For the food industry, you could be checking for freshness and flavor.
 For glass manufacturing, you may be looking for air bubbles and durability.

 Whatever sector you work in, quality control acts as a failsafe.
 It's how you ensure that your QA is working as it should.